Mark DiVecchio's O-Gauge Train Layouts

 I started developement of this web page in January 2022.
 It will be under construction for a while.

 On this page, I describe the work that I've been doing to implement the use of WiFi to connect to my layout.
-I started on the coding around September of 2021.
-Major updates in March of 2024.
+I started on the coding around September of 2021 for my RFID Detection system.
+Major updates in December of 2024 to support the new WTIU.

 The Next Step - Connecting directly from RTC program to the WIU/WTIU